Jonathan Jones (Canadian football): Winnipeg Blue Bombers

 On January 30, 2025, it was announced that Jones had signed a one-year contract with the Winnipeg Blue Bombers.
 He played in three regular season games where he recorded two special teams tackles.
 He was later released on September 29, 2025.

 Ottawa Redblacks

 On October 9, 2025, Jones signed with the Ottawa Redblacks.
+He played in three games where he had six defensive tackles, six special teams tackles, and one sack.
+He became a free agent upon the expiry of his contract on February 10, 2026.

 Personal life

 Jones was born to parents Charles and Sharma Jones.